anitdevrim/Lol-Champion-Scrape/README.md

 # Requirements

-Before start running the program given requirements.txt should be installed.
+Before start running the program, given requirements.txt should be installed.
 Installation of requirements.txt can be done by copying the command below in your terminal.

 ```bash
 pip install -r requirements.txt